Signed in as:

 filler@godaddy.com

 A substantial and increasing amount of rural land in the Post Oak Savannah region in Texas is (or is becoming) dense oak forest with an even denser woody understory of predominantly yaupon.
 The picture on the right shows what it looks like at the ground level in these forests.
 The ground is covered with leaf litter and quite open for the bottom few feet.
 This provides almost no food value for wildlife.
 It is so open at ground level, it is not even good cover for animals as their predators can see right through it.
 The ground looks like this because almost no sunlight is making it to the ground.
 The lack of ground-level solar energy means that even most insects (and the small animals that prey on them) struggle to survive.
+A recent study has shown that "thicketization" of oak forest even reduces groundwater recharge to almost nothing.

-Current people have greatly altered the land, reducing its habitat value for all kinds of wildlife, mostly for good reasons.
+Current people have greatly altered the land, reducing its habitat value for all kinds of wildlife, mostly for good agricultural reasons.
 However, an emerging trend is to let an increasing amount of land to fall out of agricultural use.
 Unfortunately, as discussed above, just “letting the land go” does not return it to high-quality habitat.
 We cannot return to the wildfires and roaming herds of bison of past years, but we can do much to improve the habitat quality of our post oak savannah forests by using proper active management.

 The goals of good management should be to: greatly reduce the woody understory, moderately reduce the forest density, and encourage diverse mix of native grasses and forbs to grow in open areas and under the trees.
 The following discusses how to do this in the Post Oak Savannah region of Texas, but much of what is described can be applied to other forest areas with a dense woody understory.

-This discussion is based on an ongoing project to improve 140 acres at Cedar Hill Nature Preserve.
+This discussion is based on an ongoing project to improve 170 acres at Cedar Hill Nature Preserve.

 Habitat restoration is a lengthy and fairly difficult process.
 It consists of 4 stages requiring at least two years.